Trace metals testing and migration study expertise to support your food contact packaging or food contact development and compliance

 Testing to Mitigate Risks Associated with Migration of Metals into Food

-Reliable quantification of metal elements, particularly heavy metals, that couold migrate from food contact materials is critical to ensuring the safety of these products.
-Our experts provide efficient laboratory analysis using robust, industry established migration testing, with sensitive inductively coupled plasma (ICP) detection and quantification approaches covering the elements above and for heavy metals and lanthanides.
-We conduct NIAS programs for both organic and inorganic substances and so can incorporate screening analysis for a range of metal elements as part of these studies.
-We are highly experienced in suitable sample preparation methods involving acid microwave digestion techniques.
-We use ICP technologies with either optical emission spectroscopy (ICP-OES), or mass spectrometry (ICP-MS) detection which are key to delivering, robust results that can help manufacturers to demonstrate regulatory compliance and select suitable raw materials and reduce risks of contamination.
-For trace levels (sub-ppb) of Mercury the FIMS: Flow injection Mercury system is being used.
+Reliable quantification of metal elements that could migrate from FCM is critical to ensuring the safety of these products.
+Our experts provide efficient laboratory analysis using robust, industry-established migration testing, using sensitive inductively coupled plasma (ICP) detection to analyse inorganic elements.
+Not only can we analyse for elements to ensure compliance with SML stated in specific legislation or guidelines, but we can also conduct analysis for inorganic NIAS substances using semi-quantitative screening.
+In addition to analysing migration extracts for inorganic elements, our experts are highly experienced in suitable sample preparation techniques including acid and microwave digestion.
+We use ICP technologies with optical emission spectroscopy (ICP-OES) and mass spectrometry (ICP-MS) detection, which are key to delivering robust results that can help manufacturers demonstrate regulatory compliance, select suitable raw materials, and reduce contamination risks.
+Many of our inorganic analysis and quantification methods are UKAS accredited to ISO 17025.
+For trace levels (sub-ppb) of mercury, we analyse samples using our Flow injection Mercury system (FIMS).

 Heavy Metals Testing for Food Contact Materials